TrueStrikes/copycat_3.0/README.md

 You do not know how to get your user token?
 Watch https://www.youtube.com/watch?v=YEgFvgg7ZPI .

-At this point, in your command line you can do "python dum.py" and it would start watching the set channel.
+At this point, in your command line you can do `python dum.py` and it would start watching the set channel.

 Now, if you want to make sure that it works, go to your discord settings and turn on developer mode.
 You should then see that on right clicking a channel, you can copy the channel id.
 I trust you can tell what to do with that.